How to Use Pinterest Ads the Right Way

 Hint: sorry we can’t give everything away!
 But you might be surprised at just how many though!

-After doing our research, we found that there aren’t very many resources available that teach how to run successful promoted pins.
+After doing our research, we found that there aren’t very many good resources available that teach how to run successful promoted pins.
 There’s Pinterest’s own Promoted Pins tutorials but honestly, we find them rather technical.
 If you prefer that style of learning, here’s where to find Pinterest’s own tutorials.
-The Pin Practical Promotion course, on the other hand, it is very personable and hands on.
+The Pin Practical Promotion course, on the other hand, it is very personable, hands on and regularly updated.

-Pin Practical Promotions opens in early June.
+Pin Practical Promotions only opens for a short window of time a few times a year.
 Sign up for the waitlist (no commitment) to be informed about when it will open again.
-In the meantime, check out Monica’s free Pin Practical Ads Mini Course, which is a live 3-day training where you’ll learn how to…